TuNguyen1012/Delivery-Performance-Analysis/README.md

 Goal 1.
 Business Overview

 Goal 2.
-We will work through delivery performance and find ways to optimize delivery times
+We will work through delivery performance and find ways to develop strategies to improve delivery efficiency

 Tools: